 Now eight years into their sustainability journey, DyStar's production teams are tracking towards reducing their production footprint by 20% for every ton of production by the year 2020.
 Included in this goal are the resources used for production, including energy, water and raw materials, as well as their corresponding outputs - greenhouse gas (GHG) emissions, waste and wastewater.
 Keeping an efficient production system operational is essential to keeping the company functioning within planetary boundaries.
-It is also cost-effective, enabling DyStar's industry competitiveness.
+It is also cost-effective, enabling

 Through the talent and commitment of its production teams, the company has successfully met or surpassed five of the six 2020 targets.
 These were supported by a series of wise decisions made in recent years resulting in markedly more efficient facilities into the Group.
-Because of these changes, the average resource requirements across all product offerings have been reduced, due to newer ranges that demand less energy and water to produce.
+Because of these changes, the average resource requirements across all product offerings have been reduced, due to newer ranges that demand